clojure-emacs/cider/doc/using_the_repl.md

 #### Behavior on connect

-Normally, the REPL buffer is auto-displayed in a separate window after a connection is established.
+Normally, when you first establish a REPL connection, the REPL buffer is auto-displayed in a separate window.
 You can suppress this behaviour like this:

 ```el
 (setq cider-repl-pop-to-buffer-on-connect nil)